projectcalico/calico/docs/calicoctl/node.md

 ```

 ### calicoctl node stop
 This command is used to stop a `calico/node` instance.
-If there exist
+If there are endpoints
-endpoints that have been networked with Calico, a warning message will appear.
+remaining on the host that have been networked with Calico, a warning message
+will appear and the command will abort unless forced with the --force option.

 To stop the node cleanly, you must first remove all workloads from Calico and
 manually clean up any workloads that were uncleanly stopped with the